 A list of other supplies you can use to attach the stem and for the stem is at the end of this article.

-These dish flowers are arranged with the larger dishes in the back and smaller dishes on top.
+These glass dish garden flowers are arranged with the larger dishes in the back and smaller dishes on top.
 The larger dishes resemble the petals of the flowers and the smaller dishes resemble the centers of the flowers.

 STEP 1: GATHER Glassware

 Collect a variety of glassware, plates, bowls, and small bowls.
-Mix and match different colors to make beautiful garden art flowers.
+Mix and match different colors to make beautiful glass garden flowers.
 Look in your cupboards, thrift stores, yard sales, and flea markets to find inexpensive and pretty glass to use.